Blocking AI traffic with DNS filtering

 Guest and work VLAN separation for unmanaged clients

 I keep the lab VLAN separate from the rest of the network, and I do the same for guest or untrusted kit that has no business talking to anything sensitive.
-That gives me a clean place for testing junk AI services without mixing them into trusted traffic, and it stops a half-broken device from wandering across the network when it starts phoning home.
+That gives me a clean place for testing AI services without mixing them into trusted traffic, and it stops a half-broken device from wandering across the network when it starts phoning home.
 A separate VLAN is boring in the best possible way.

 Egress controls for hard-coded DNS and DoH traffic